 Connecting two computers with a cable (e.g. Ethernet or serial link) is mainly useful for simple demonstrations (like this lab), simple, high speed file transfer and for troubleshooting.
-As an example of troubleshooting, if two computers are connected together and can communicate with other then that usually means the LAN cards and network software work correctly - therefore there are other problems if one of the computer cannot successfully communicate when connected to a switched LAN or internet.
+As an example of troubleshooting, if two computers are connected together and can communicate with each other than that usually means the LAN cards and network software work correctly.
+Therefore there are other problems if one of the computers cannot successfully communicate when connected to a switched LAN or internet.

-File: Steve/Courses/ITS332/Handouts/layer2.tex, r1494
+File: Steve/Courses/2013/s2/its332/layer2.tex, r2979